brillout/parcel-ssr/readme.md

   'HelloPage',
   {
     props: {name: 'John'},
     // Set `doNoHydrate: true` for non-interactive pages.
-(The page is then rendered only to HTML.)
+(The page is rendered only to HTML.)
     // Set `doNoHydrate: false` for interactive pages.
-(The page is then rendered to HTML and to the DOM.)
+(The page is rendered to HTML and to the DOM.)
     doNoHydrate: false
   }
 );